infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 The targets of his bombs are also telling.
 His first two bombs were left on college campuses in Chicago and Evanston.
 He would later target the Mathematics building at UC Berkeley, leaving two bombs in different rooms there.
 And he mailed a bomb to Dr. James McConnell at the University of Michigan.
 He targeted two universities in his home town, and every university he attended or worked at **except Harvard**.
 He targeted nine universities and professors.
 If he were a lunatic, angered and warped by the experiment, wouldn’t he target Harvard?

-It’s probably impossible to know how much of an effect the experiment had on Ted Kaczynski and how much it affected him.
-It certainly did not help him feel less isolated.
+It’s probably impossible to know how much of an effect the experiment had on Ted Kaczynski and how it affected him.
+It certainly did not make him feel less isolated.

 ### The Unabomber

 Between May 26, 1978 and April 24, 1995, over a period of seventeen years, Ted Kaczynski built sixteen bombs.
 Some were mailed, others were placed in locations where they would be easily discovered.
 They killed three people and injured 23 others.

 Kaczynski was meticulous.
 He went to great lengths to avoid leaving any clues to his identity.
 His bombs were essentially made out of junk: bits of pipe, batteries, wire, rubber bands, nails, screws, staples and various kinds of tape.
 Many of the devices were packed in hand-built wooden boxes that were assembled using glue made from melted deer hooves.
-No way to trace any those components.
-He pulled the plastic covers off the batteries to remove any lot numbers or other identifying information.
-He cut the manufacturers name off the mailing labels affixed to the packages.
-No finger prints were discovered on any of the explosive devices, nor any of the letters he mailed as “FC”, the alias he used.
+No way to trace the components.
+He pulled the plastic covers off  batteries to remove any lot numbers or other identifying information.
+He cut the manufacturer's name off the mailing labels affixed to the packages.
+No fingerprints were discovered on any of the explosive devices, nor any of the letters he mailed as “FC”, the alias he used.

 ### The Manifesto & Other Writings